icoco/OctopusKit/README.md

   pod 'OctopusKit', '~> 0.3.0'

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the Demo project, clone the repo, and run `pod install` from the Demo directory first.

 It based AFNetworking

 ##Notice

-Please check the OpenCartService example also the TestCase file, understand the usage then enjoy the way~
+Please check the SDK demo project also the TestCase file, understand the usage then enjoy the way~

 ## License